-In recent years, there have been a number of projects, both completed and in planning, which have featured the construction of a concrete cut-off wall installed through the dam and into karstified carbonate bedrock.
-The basic premise of such a "positive" cut-off is clear and logical: the presence of large clay-filled solution features in the bedrock will defeat the ability of a grout curtain - even when designed and built using best contemporary practices - to provide a cut-off of acceptable efficiency and durability.
-This is particularly important when permanent "walk-away" solutions are required which must be robust, reliable and durable.
-There is no question that rock fissure grouting techniques are incompatible with satisfying that goal in the presence of substantial clayey infill materials.
-However, the benefits of a concrete cut-off come at a substantial premium over those provided by a grout curtain.
+In recent years, there have been a number of projects, both completed and in planning, that have featured the construction of a concrete cut-off wall installed through the dam and into karstified carbonate bedrock.
+The basic premise of such a "positive" cut-off is clear and logical: the presence of large clayfilled solution features in the bedrock will defeat the ability of a grout curtain-even when designed and built using best contemporary practices-to provide a cut-off of acceptable efficiency and durability.
+This is particularly important when permanent "walk-away" solutions are required that must be robust, reliable, and durable.
+There is no question that rock-fissure grouting techniques are incompatible with satisfying that goal in the presence of substantial clayey infill materials.
+However, the benefits of a concrete cut-off come at a substantial financial premium over those provided by a grout curtain.
 A typical industry average cost for a grouted cut-off is of the order of \$25-\$50 per square foot.
-The cost of a concrete cut-off is anywhere from 4 to 10 times this figure, depending on the technique (i.e., panel or secant), the ground conditions, the depth of the cut-off, and the nature of the site logistics.
-Furthermore, the construction of a concrete cut-off wall through the typical karstified limestone or dolomite rock mass will involve the excavation of the rock (which in the main part will be in fact very hard, impermeable, and competent with UCS values in excess of 20,000 psi) and backfilling that thin excavation with a material of strength 4,000 psi or less.
-In effect, great effort and expense is expended to provide a membrane (through the greater part of the project) which is of lower strength than the rock mass excavated to construct it.
+The cost of a concrete cutoff is anywhere from 4 to 10 times this figure, depending on the technique (i.e., panel or secant), the ground conditions, the depth of the cut-off, and the challenges of the site logistics.
+Furthermore, the construction of a concrete cut-off wall through the typical karstified limestone or dolomite rock mass will involve the excavation of the rock (which in the main part will be in fact very hard, impermeable, and competent with unconfined compressive strength values in excess of 20,000 psi) and backfilling that relatively thin diaphragm with a material of strength 5,000 psi or less.
+In effect, great effort and expense are expended to provide a membrane through the greater part of the project, which is of lower strength than the rock mass excavated to construct it.

-Another practical factor that has often been overlooked historically is that construction of a concrete wall may simply not be feasible in ground conditions which permit the panel trench stabilizing medium (i.e., bentonite slurry) or the drill flush (air or water) to be lost into the formation: in extremis either of these phenomena could create a dam safety threat, let alone the loss of very expensive excavation or drilling equipment at depth.
-The solution, not surprisingly, in such situations has been to suspend the wall construction and to systematically and intensively pretreat the formation by grouting.
-In doing so, however, it has not been always the case that the designer of the wall has appreciated that, in addition to this campaign of drilling, water pressure testing and grouting constituting a facilitating improvement to the rock mass, such work also generates a most detailed site investigation - at very close centers - of the whole extent of the originally foreseen concrete cut-off area.
-It would be reasonable, therefore, to propose that the data from these pretreatment programs could be used to review the true required extent of the subsequent concrete wall, and thereby reduce overall project costs with sound engineering justification.
+Another practical factor that has often been overlooked historically is that construction of a concrete cut-off wall may simply not be feasible in ground conditions that permit the panel trenchstabilizing medium (i.e., bentonite or polymer slurry) or the drill flush medium (air or water) to be lost into the formation: in extremis, either of these phenomena could create a dam safety threat, let alone the loss of very expensive excavation or drilling equipment at depth.
+The solution, not surprisingly, in such situations has been to suspend the wall construction and to systematically and intensively pre-treat the formation by grouting.

+In doing so, however, it has not been always the case that the designer of the wall has appreciated that, in addition to this campaign of drilling, waterpressure testing, and grouting (constituting a facilitating improvement to the rock mass), such work also constitutes a most detailed site investigation-at very close centers-of the whole extent of the originally foreseen concrete cut-off area.
+It is reasonable, therefore, to deduce that the data from these pretreatment programs can be used to review the true required extent of the subsequent concrete wall, and thereby reduce overall project costs with sound engineering justification.

 The concept may then be taken a stage further.
-Instead of drilling and grouting being conducted only as a remedial/facilitating operation under emergency conditions, specify it, as an originally foreseen designed concept to:
+Instead of drilling and grouting being conducted only as a remedial/facilitating operation under emergency conditions, it can be specified as a rigorous design concept to: